tmg0/acao/README.md

 If `stdio: inherit` is set, the console will use the child process's output. `prev` will be `undefined` in the next step, recommend to use this only when console output needs to be viewed.

-There are some extra options in the second parameter of `run`:
+Here are some extra options in the second parameter of `run`:

 ```ts
 export interface RunOptions extends ExecaOptions {